Cobalt Housing Limited (‘we,’ ‘us,’ ‘our,’ ‘Cobalt’) is committed to protecting the privacy and security of personal information.

 Service management information, including compliments, complaints and other feedback and records of property visits.
 This includes recording calls made to our customer contact centre.

 Management and order information, including details of any alleged or actual anti-social behaviour or criminal offences and CCTV images from our offices and developments.
-This includes special category sensitive personal data and the sensitive aspects of this category are subject to additional safeguards.
+This includes a special category of personal data, and the sensitive aspects of this category are subject to additional safeguards.

 Your basic contact details, including your name, address, telephone number, email address.